 - Chlorine dioxide: Used in bleaching flour.
 Can cause tumors and hyperactivity in children.

-- Paraben: Used to stop mold and yeast forming in foods.
+- Paraben: Used to stop mold and yeast from forming in foods.
 Can disrupt hormones in the body, and could be linked to breast cancer.

 - Sodium carboxymethyl cellulose: Used as a thickener in salad dressings.
 Could cause cancer in high quantities.